The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 3) Portable speaker

-Sure, there will be music sound systems everywhere, but what about when youโre getting ready or back at the tent when all the music has finished.
+Sure, there will be music sound systems everywhere, but what about when you’re getting ready or back at the tent when all the music has finished.
 You will want to keep the party going, and a portable speaker will help you do that.
+But, on behalf of all campers everywhere, please don’t be one of those people that blasts terrorcore all through the night!
+Sleep is important too.

 We all know that duct tape is one of the most versatile equipment out there.
-It will help you fix damaged camping equipment, but youโll be surprised at what other uses you find for it.ย You can live without this on your music festival packing list but it really does come in handy!
+It will help you fix damaged camping equipment, but you’ll be surprised at what other uses you find for it.
+Like me, you could end up having to tape your trainers together!
+You can live without this on your music festival packing list but it really does come in handy!

 5) Medicines/First Aid Kit

-You donโt need to go all out with this, but things like plasters, hand sanitiser, antiseptic wipes etc., will all come in handy at a festival.
-In particular, donโt scrimp on the all-important painkillers!
-Other handy items are vitamin tablets to ensure youโre hydrated throughout and antiseptic cream, Bonjela, lip balm and nasal spray.
+You don’t need to go all out with this, but things like plasters, hand sanitiser, antiseptic wipes etc., will all come in handy in your music festival packing list.
+In particular, don’t scrimp on the all-important painkillers!
+Other handy items are vitamin tablets or electrolytes to ensure you’re hydrated throughout and antiseptic cream, Bonjela, lip balm and nasal spray.

 6) Water bottles

-If you are camping, bring a tent.
-If not, donโt worry โ there are plenty of options for every kind of festivalgoer to make their time away from home much more enjoyable!
-Donโt forget you need to carry it (and pack it up at the end), so it needs to be practical, waterproof and provide enough space for all your things.
-Donโt forget the mallet to get those pesky tent pegs in the ground!
+If you are looking for items for your packing list for festival camping, bring a tent.
+If not, don’t worry – there are plenty of options for every kind of festivalgoer to make their time away from home much more enjoyable!
+Don’t forget you need to carry it (and pack it up at the end), so it needs to be practical, waterproof and provide enough space for all your things.
+Don’t forget the mallet to get those pesky tent pegs in the ground!
 Some of the best selling tents on Amazon for festivals are pop up tents, inflatable tents and black out tents.

 9) Microfiber Towel